What is Haste?

 However, you need to be very aware of the penalty of this spell as if it drops earlier than you intended, it can really change the direction of an encounter.
 Because of this, the caster should either be careful to try and avoid things that would potentially break concentration and/or invest in being successful at Constitution saving throws to maintain concentration.
 Ways of doing this include the Warcaster feat, the Mind Sharpener infusion for Artificers, and a Sorcerer’s Constitution save proficiency.
 Sorcerers in particular can get more out of this spell by using the Twinned Spell Metamagic to Haste two party members at once, just remember this doubles the risk!

-How can you get Haste?
+How can you get Haste 5E spell?

 If you have the need to go faster than fast, then fear not!
 Here is a list of how you can grab this spell: